ayazduyar/ayazduyar/README.md

-- 👋  Hi, I’m @ayazduyar
+- 👋 Hi, I'm @ayazduyar
-- 👀  My dad opened this account hoping I would be interested in software.
+- 👀 My father opened this account hoping that I would be interested in the software.
-- 🌱  I’m currently learning to survive and preparing to your worlds' conditions inside my mom.
+- 🌱 I am currently learning to survive inside my mother and preparing for the conditions of your world.
-- 📫  You can reach me through my father when I am born.
+- 📫 You can reach me through my father when I was born.

 <!---
 ayazduyar/ayazduyar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.